QUESTIONS AND INFORMATION

 Sessions typically last 45-50 minutes.
 The reason that a "clinical hour" is shorter than 60 minutes is to account for the time I spend working for you when you are not in the room--such as documenting our work together and speaking with you by phone.

-New intakes for therapy as well as First Steps appointments typically last about 90 minutes.
+New intakes for therapy typically last between 60 and 90 minutes.